Penza oblast overview

 The climate is temperate continental.
 The average temperature in January is minus 8.9 degrees Celsius, in July - plus 19.9 degrees Celsius.
 The main natural resource is chernozem (black earth), about 68% of all agricultural fields.
 On the coat of arms of the Penza region, you can see three sheaves (wheat, barley and millet) showing the fertility of this land.

 The largest cities and towns are Penza (523,000), Kuznetsk (84,200), Zarechny (64,900), Kamenka (37,000), Serdobsk (33,000), Nizhny Lomov (21,300), and Nikolsk (21,300).
 The national composition according to the 2010 census: Russians (86.8%), Tatars (6.4%), Mordva (4.1%), Chuvash (0.7%).

 Penza oblast is an industrial and agricultural region.
 Local industry produces equipment for energy, transport, oil and gas industries.
 Also food processing, pulp and paper industry, production of construction materials are developed.
 The main products of local agriculture are grain, sugar beets, sunflowers, potatoes, vegetables.

 Penza region views

-Zolotaryovskoye site of ancient settlement.
-Zolotaryovskoye site of ancient settlement of the 3rd-4th centuries, the 8th-13th centuries is located in the upper Sura river (the right tributary of the Volga), along the ravine, in which the river Medayevka flows, near the settlement Zolotaryovka.
+Zolotaryovskoye ancient settlement - the remains of an ancient settlement located in the upper Sura River (the right tributary of the Volga), along the ravine, in which the Medayevka River flows, near the settlement of Zolotaryovka.

-Morozovsky arboretum.
-Morozovsky arboretum is located 170 km from Penza on the boundary with Tambov region in the outskirts of Studenka settlement several kilometers from Poyim settlement.
-It was founded as an arboretum in 1900, since 1921, it is named after famous scientist G.F.Morozov.
+Morozovsky Arboretum.
+Founded in 1900, it is located about 170 km from Penza, on the boundary with the Tambov region in the outskirts of Studenka settlement, several kilometers from Poyim settlement.
+In 1921, it was named after the famous scientist G.F.Morozov.